 To grow plant best needs appropriate conditions.
 If you want your fern to be evergreen, select the best pot.

-Pot with a drainage hole is necessary as it doesn’t retain water and plant would be safe from root rot.
+A pot with a drainage hole is necessary as it doesn’t retain water and the plant would be safe from root rot.

 If you have selected decorative pot with drainage hole place saucer beneath so that drained water can go through hole.

 Plastic nursery pot will give you option of decorative pot without drainage hole.
 You have to take fern out at watering time.

 Hanging planter could be an option but as it is not a creeping fern that tends to hang down.
 But still give you pleasant look.